 - Employment termination by choice of the employee or cause by the employer

 As stated, the majority of these work systems are squarely in the hands of the employee's manager.
-HR can provide support, training, and backup but the day-to-day interactions, that ensure the new employee's success comes from the manager.
+HR can provide support, training, and backup, but the day-to-day interactions that ensure the new employee's success come from the manager.
 Developing and coaching the employee comes from his or her active, daily interaction with the manager.

 HR can take the lead in some of the activities you see on this list, especially in recruiting and selecting new employees, and in the case of an employment termination.
 HR is also deeply involved in the performance management system, career planning, and so forth leading the development of the systems.

 But, managers are the means to carry them out for the overall recognition of the employee's work and ongoing retention of the employee.
 Take the responsibility seriously; it's that important.

 Integrate Talent Management Fully Into Your Organization

 Talent management is a business strategy and you must fully integrate it within all of the employee related processes of the organization.
 Attracting and retaining talented employees in a talent management system is the job of every member of the organization, but especially managers who have reporting staff (talent).

 An effective strategy also involves the sharing of information about talented employees and their potential career paths across the organization.
 This enables various departments to identify available talent when opportunities are made or arise.